khalid586/ATM-bank-using-oop-python/README.md

  **In this repository we will build a Basic Systems using Object oriented programming in Python which will mainly focus on implementing
  Object oriented programming concepts .**
 <br>

-(You will be building following systems
+We will be building following systems
-- Atm Bank
+- Atm Banking System

-Our Atm banking system will have the following features
+Our Atm Banking System will have the following features
 - Create Pin
 - Deposit Money
 - Withdraw Money